Nefomemes/node-grau/README.md

 <p>     A small but powerful and flexible MongoDB Atlas framework dedicated for Discord bot development.
 Used by <a href="https://github.com/Nefomemes/Kylebot">Nefomemes/Kylebot</a> for database purposes.</p>

 <p>     Grau 5.56 was an overpowered assault rifle in Call of Duty: Modern Warfare and its Warzone.
 Unline the Bruen MK9 that have became a trash gun, this rifle survived the nerf that have been implemented since the "Season 4: Reloaded" update.
-This rifle is still commonly used across multiple gunfights and engagements across Verdansk(the name of the BR  ap in Modern Warfare's Warzone).
+This rifle is still commonly used across multiple gunfights and engagements across Verdansk(the name of the BR
+    map in Modern Warfare's Warzone).
 It has decent recoil, decent damage range, and absolutely one of the go to rifle in Modern Warfare's Warzone.</p>

 <p>     The Grau vector is made by Gordon#2059.
 But I have added some changes though.
 It's not the same as the in-gane model, but at least it resembles it.
 Btw, I am on mobile so it will look less detailed on the modified parts.</p>